5 Dysphagia Management Tips: Evidence to Implementation

 Editor: Karen Sheffler, MS, CCC-SLP, BCS-S of SwallowStudy.com

-Editor’s note: When I read: “Risk of an Adverse Event in Individuals Who Aspirate: A Review of Current Literature on Host Defenses and Individual Differences”, I urged Padilla and Palmer to write this blog to highlight this excellent summary and tutorial.
+When I read: “Risk of an Adverse Event in Individuals Who Aspirate: A Review of Current Literature on Host Defenses and Individual Differences”, I urged Padilla and Palmer to write this blog to highlight this excellent summary and tutorial on dysphagia management.
 Comprehensive and multi-phase dysphagia evaluations with a person-centered care approach are critical to “provide clinical guidelines for managing individuals with dysphagia,” as Palmer and Padilla note in this 2021 tutorial in the American Journal of Speech-Language Pathology (p 2).

-Read on to discover what they consider to be their top five nuggets of this work.
+Read on to discover what they consider to be their top five nuggets of this work that created their BOLUS framework.
 I urge you to also read the full text article, as it has excellent schematics, guiding questions, and case study algorithms to carry you through the holistic thinking and decision-making.

 “Although not supported in the literature, there are still instances where NPO is recommended based on the presence of aspiration without strong consideration of one’s ability to tolerate aspiration.”
 (Palmer & Padilla, 2021a, p1)